Clement-Dn/Surv-ML/SurvTreeSHAP_Python/README.md

 # Surv-ML

-This branch contains the SurvTreeSHAP(t) implementation in Pyhton
+This file contains the SurvTreeSHAP(t) implementation in Pyhton

 Content: